conflictlab/dsc/paper.md

 The dsc package implements the Dynamic Synthetic Control (DSC) method, an extension of the synthetic control framework designed for comparative case studies involving time series data.
 Traditional synthetic control assumes that treated and donor units respond to shocks at the same rate, which can lead to poor pre-treatment fit and biased treatment effect estimates when this assumption is violated.

 The DSC method addresses this issue by aligning time series data from donor units with the treated unit using Dynamic Time Warping (DTW), a technique that accounts for differences in the speed of adjustment across units.
-The alignment is performed only in the pre-treatment period, preserving the integrity of treatment effects post-intervention.
+The djustment is only made to the misalignment that orgininates from the pre-treatment period, preserving the integrity of treatment effects post-intervention.
 This correction improves the counterfactual estimation, as shown in both empirical examples and simulations.

 The method is described in detail in Cao and Chadefaux (2024), where it is applied to comparative political economy questions in a peer-reviewed context.
 The dsc package provides a clean and replicable implementation of the methodology introduced in that work, extending its accessibility to empirical researchers.